JDBC Store Swiftlet

 </swiftlet>

-- Set the path and roll-over-size attributes in the swap entity.
+- Set the swap path to the desired directory.

 <swiftlet name="sys$store">